GambuzX/Ascii-Raider/docs/README.md

 ### Game States

-We added a Game over screen that shows the user score for 5 seconds and then proceeds to exit the game (if the user presses some key he/she is taken back to the main menu) and also the main menu where we can chose between exit the game and play it.
+We added a Game over screen that shows the user score for 5 seconds and then proceeds to exit the game (if the user presses some key he/she is taken back to the main menu) and also the main menu where we can chose between playing the game and exiting it.

 ### Timer

-We implemented level timers as promised that makes the game harder by setting a time limit to solve a certain level.
+We implemented level timers as we planned, making the game harder by setting a time limit to solve each level.

 ### Life System